Getting a New Liver

 Eventually Lumpkins started to get fevers due to infections in her bile ducts.
 She was in and out of the hospital.
 And then on a bright spring day in 2011, one of her daughters observed the sun shining on her mother’s face and said, "Mommy, your eyes are yellow."

 Lumpkins’ liver was retaining bile and causing jaundice.
 Soon after, failure of the bile ducts brought on extreme itching, which affected her all over, "from the top of my head to my toes."
-Jensen confirmed what Lumpkins suspected: "Kim, you are on the way to transplant."
+Lumpkin suspected she was on her way to transplant.

 Expanding the Donor Pool for Transplant